google/eslint-closure/README.md

-# GoogleJS - ESLint Plugin and Config for the Google JavaScript Style Guide
+# Closure Linter - ESLint Plugin and Config for the Google JavaScript Style Guide

 A heavily customized ESLint config and plugin for JavaScript following